 Testosterone, the principal male sex hormone, is responsible for a host of physical and mental effects in the human body (in both genders).

-In addition to that, testosterone is a powerful mood and cognition booster, proven to combat cardiovascular disease, cognitive decline and osteoporosis.
+Testosterone is also a powerful mood and cognition booster, proven to combat cardiovascular disease, cognitive decline, and osteoporosis.

 So who in their right mind wouldn’t want a healthy dose of testosterone coursing through their veins?

 But before you run to your doc’s office to apply for testosterone injections, pills or creams, hear me out.
-You can manipulate your T-levels without the use of synthetic chemicals, drugs or supplements.
+You can enhance your T-levels without the use of synthetic chemicals, drugs or supplements.
 Side-effect free, the way nature intended.

 Aging, chemical exposure, micronutrient deficiencies (= processed food diet), and excessive alcohol consumption lower androgen levels.
 Overtraining is also notorious for shattering your testosterone.